 Chicken Stock Concentrate

 • Adjust rack to middle position and preheat oven to 325 degrees.
 Wash and dry all produce. • Zest and halve orange and lemon, keeping them separate.
 Thinly slice half the orange and half the lemon into rounds; stack rounds and cut into half-moons.
-Halve, peel, and finely dice half the onion (use the rest however you like). • 4 SERVINGS: Dice whole onion.
+(You’ll use the rest of each later.)
+Halve and peel onion; finely dice one half (dice whole onion for 4 servings).

 • Pat trout* dry with paper towels; season generously with salt and pepper.
-Place in a 8-by-8-inch baking dish.
-Drizzle each fillet with olive oil, then rub with orange zest.
-Layer orange and lemon slices on top, then drizzle with more olive oil (about 1 TBSP per fillet). • Roast on middle rack until trout is opaque and cooked through, 25-30 minutes. • 4 SERVINGS: Use a 9-by-13-inch baking dish.
+Place in an 8-by-8-inch baking dish (for 4 servings, use a 9-by-13-inch baking dish).
+Drizzle each fillet with olive oil, then rub with orange zest and garlic powder.
+Layer orange and lemon slices on top, then drizzle with more olive oil (about 1 TBSP per fillet). • Roast on middle rack until trout is opaque and cooked through, 25-30 minutes.

 • Meanwhile, melt 1 TBSP butter in a small pot over medium-high heat.
 Add diced onion and season with salt and pepper.
-Cook, stirring, until softened, 4-5 minutes.
-Add rice; stir to coat. • Add stock concentrate, ¾ cup water, and a big pinch of salt.
+Cook, stirring, until softened, 4-5 minutes. • Stir in rice to coat. • Add stock concentrate, ¾ cup water (1½ cups for 4 servings), and a big pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
-Cook until rice is tender, 15-18 minutes.
-Keep covered off heat until ready to serve. • 4 SERVINGS: Use 1½ cups water.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • In a large bowl, toss arugula, diced orange, and pistachios with a large drizzle of olive oil and a squeeze of lemon juice to taste.
 Season with salt and pepper.